Year 12 Admissions

 WGHS offers academic excellence, a stimulating working environment and a range of extra-curricular activities.
 However, what new students to the school have commented on most is the friendliness of students and staff, the warm family atmosphere

-Please contact Mrs Darby, the Sixth Form Pastoral Administrative Officer, by telephone 01902 551515 or email email@example.com for any further enquiries about this event or sixth form at Wolverhampton Girls’ High School in general.
+Please contact Mrs Darby, by telephone 01902 551515 or email email@example.com for any further enquiries about sixth form at Wolverhampton Girls’ High School.

 Both internal and external students wishing to enter the sixth form will be expected to have met the same minimum academic entry requirements for the Sixth Form.
-These are that students will usually be expected to have achieved a minimum of 6 GCSEs at grades 5 (or B where legacy GCSE) or above, including Mathematics and English Language, with a minimum average points score of 6 from her best 6 subjects.
+These are that students will usually be expected to have achieved a minimum of 6 GCSEs at grades 6 (or B where legacy GCSE) or above, a grade 6 or above in Mathematics and English Language and a minimum average points score of 6.5 from her best 6 subjects.
 In addition to the Sixth Form’s minimum academic entry requirements students will need to satisfy minimum entrance requirements to the courses for which they are applying.
 If either internal or external applicants fail to meet the minimum course requirements they will be given the option of pursuing any alternative courses for which they do meet the minimum academic requirements.
 Course requirements are published annually in the School’s prospectus and on its website.
 Subjects which are not GCSEs but deemed to be equivalent to GCSEs are not accepted.
 The Admissions Committee reserves the right to make the final decision on the application of the entry requirements.